 The cornerstone of good UX is simplicity.
 As Redstage’s Creative Director Adam Piken says, “Don’t assume all your customers understand what a ‘Continue’ button does or what a ‘hamburger’ icon means… especially for eCommerce.
 Use well-known web design standards and simple, direct language.”
-If there’s one thing the web designers and developers at Redstage know, it’s that “no-brainers” aren’t always obvious in ecommerce.
+If there’s one thing every web designer and developer at Redstage knows, it’s that “no-brainers” aren’t always obvious in eCommerce.
 More often than not, it takes an expert with a critical eye to catch what others cannot (and we’ve got your back!).
 With this in mind, here’s 5 more costly web design mistakes of 2017:

 5. Keep Your Fonts Consistent